glassdfir/glassdfir.github.io/ADFIRWMC/Whole Course.md

     \tools\PsExec.exe \\DESKTOP-132B1OL,RemoteMachine -d cmd /c c:\Windows\RawCopy.exe /FileNamePath:C:0 /OutputPath:"\\vmware-host\Shared Folders\Evidence\" /OutputName:^%computername^%-$MFT

 On my evidence share, I am looking to have one file from each of these workstations.
-So
+To make sure I can tell the two $MFTs apart, I used the environment variable %COMPUTERNAME% from the remote computer
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg3NDcyNDcwNF19
+eyJoaXN0b3J5IjpbMTg5ODk4MDEyMV19
 -->